The Ultimate Durham Spring Guide

 Juneteenth marks the day, June 19th, 1865, when the Emancipation Proclamation was finally read to enslaved Black people in Texas.
 The NC Juneteenth Celebration takes place on East Main Street in Durham.
 Enjoy artistic expressions that honor the history of Juneteenth with live music, vendors, kids’ activities and more.
 Details to be announced.

-2023 is The Year of the Trail in North Carolina making it the perfect time to take a trip off of the beaten path and enjoy the beauty of Durham’s great outdoors.
+Spring is the perfect time to take a trip off the beaten path and enjoy the beauty of Durham’s great outdoors.
 Whether you’re a casual hiker or just on a mission to break a serious sweat, there’s a trail here for you.

 Eno River Trail